A rubber roof membrane is very affordable, with an average cost of $8,200-10,700,installed on a 1,500 sq. ft. ranch style home.

-Low prices and ease of installation make EPDM rubber the most popular flat roof across the US.
+Low prices and ease of installation make an EPDM rubber membrane the most popular flat roof across the US.

 Average Flat Roof Cost: